Dromahane

 Dromahane is a village located 5 km south west of the town of Mallow, County Cork, Ireland on the R619 road.
 Centred on a main crossroads, the village overlooks the Blackwater Valley.
 As of the 2022 census, Dromahane had a population of 947 people.

-Dromahane is within of the civil parish of Kilshannig.
+Dromahane is in the civil parish of Kilshannig.
 There are several ringforts in the area and Dromaneen Castle is nearby.
 St Peter's Church was finished in 1904 and renovated in 1956.

 Transport

 By road, the Dromahane junction is 2 mi south of Mallow on the N20.
 Alternate routes from Mallow include taking the "Navigation Road" or the "Old Cork Road".

 Although the main rail line between Mallow and Kerry passes just to the north of the village, the nearest railway station is Mallow railway station about 6 km away.

 Economy

 South of Dromahane is the Dromore "Point to Point" race track, which draws crowds from all over Munster to the village for the horse racing event.